Exclusion And Expulsion From School – Justified Or Unjustified?

-This paper sets out the case foundation upon which the law surrounding school exclusions and expulsions has evolved.
+This article sets out the case foundation upon which the law surrounding school exclusions and expulsions has evolved.
 As a bit of a yardstick it draws some parallels with employment law.
 It also looks at the ways our educational system deals with these issues to hopefully stir up debate whether we can do it better, and require an Appeal body.

 The legal picture painted by the case law with exclusions and expulsions comes out of similar coloured tubes on the palette.
 They are predominately three cases concerning boys from three different high decile schools who either drank or smoked on school trips to Mount Ruapehu.
 The real picture however is that the majority of expulsions occur for gross misconduct, whilst in school in lower decile communities.
 In round figures 8 per thousand students are excluded or expelled in any one year.